Administrative Board of Trustees

 The Administrative Board holds quarterly meetings, which are open to the public.
 List of currently scheduled meetings:

-October 12, 2020 at 2pm in the Winona-Montgomery County Library Meeting Room
+October 23, 2023 in the Winona-Montgomery County Library Meeting Room at 2:00 pm

 The Mid-Mississippi Regional Library System Executive Director plans, organizes, directs, implements, and evaluates the operation, policies, and administration of the five county regional library system as directed by the Administrative Board of Trustees.